 So, if you book hotels relatively frequently, the Capital One® Venture® Rewards Credit Card may be the better option.
 But if you don’t stay in hotels very often or you don’t want to be stuck with using one website to book your hotels, consider the Barclays Arrival Plus® World Elite Mastercard® instead.

 As of September 2018, the Capital One® Venture® Rewards Credit Card offers 50,000 miles once you spend $3,000 in the first three months with the card.

-The Barclays Arrival Plus® World Elite Mastercard®, on the other hand has a Limited Time Offer: Enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days (normally it offers 60,000 miles after you spend $5,000 in the first 90 days.)
+The Barclays Arrival Plus® World Elite Mastercard®, on the other hand, allows you to enjoy 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.

 While the Barclays Arrival Plus® World Elite Mastercard® offers a higher bonus — it’s worth $100 more in travel statement credits — you’ll need to spend more to get it.
 So, it may be better for people who can afford to spend $5,000 in just a few months.

 If you can barely manage to meet the Capital One® Venture® Rewards Credit Card’s minimum spending requirement, it’s better to get $500 worth of free travel than missing the minimum spend requirement on the other card and getting nothing.

 Both credit cards allow you to redeem your rewards for a travel statement credit.
 All you need to do is use your card to book almost any kind of travel, then log in to your credit card account and use your miles to get a full or partial statement credit against the purchase.